-- 6. Until 14 July 2028, the analysis referred to in subparagraph 3 of sections 3.3 and 3.4 of the Regulation respecting the possession and sale of an animal, as made by section 5 of this Regulation, must have been carried out since 14 July 2022 on all cervids over 12 months of age that died in captivity at the facility concerned. - 7.
-Sections 3.5 and 3.6 of the Regulation respecting the possession and sale of an animal, as made by section 5 of this Regulation, do not apply to cases of the chronic wasting disease of cervids detected before 1 January 2019.

-8. This Regulation comes into force on the fifteenth day following the date of its publication in the Gazette officielle du Québec, except section 5 insofar as it makes sections 3.8 and 3.9 of the Regulation respecting the possession and sale of an animal, which comes into force on 1 September 2025.
+- 6. Until 14 July 2028, analysis referred to in subparagraphs 2 of the first paragraphs of section 3.3 and 3.4.
+Regulation respecting the sale, importation, possession and disposal of an animal or wildlife by-product (chapter C-61.1, r.
+23), as made by section 4 of this Regulation, must have been carried out on all large cervids over 12 months of age that were kept in captivity at the facility and that died on 14 July 2022 or later. - 7.
+Sections 3.5 and 3.6 of the Regulation respecting the sale, importation, possession and disposal of an animal or wildlife by-product, as made by section 4 of this Regulation, do not apply to cases of chronic wasting disease of cervids detected before 1 January 2019. - 8.
+This Regulation comes into force on the fifteenth day following the date of its publication in the Gazette officielle du Québec, except section 4 insofar as it makes sections 3.8 and 3.9 of the Regulation respecting the sale, importation, possession and disposal of an animal or wildlife by-product, which comes into force on 1 September 2025.